rkeeves/selenide-dirty-tricks/light/RelativeSearch.md

-# How does it locate something within something?
+# How does it find Y inside X?

 When we do: